Before discussing VMForce, I first want to remind people of the tale of Zimki.

 Zimki was one of the first platform as a service offerings, initially built and released in 2005 under the name libapi (liberation API).

-The platform provided additional primitives to the language for storage of objects (data), templating systems and simple conversion of functions to web services (APIs).
+The platform provided additional primitives to the language for storage of objects (data) through a NoSQL object store, along with templating systems and simple conversion of functions to web services (APIs).
 Building a system in Zimki was simple with entire applications being written and released in a matter of hours.
 However, this wasn't some sort of magic but instead a normal consequence of componentisation and a standardised platform delivered as a service.

 The entire platform had an extensive API set for its management, monitoring and development which was used both by the web based development tools and the local development environment.
 All user written functions could be exposed as an API by the addition of the zimki.publishPath([path], [function name]) to your code base.
 Since all code and data were stored as objects, moving entire applications from one hosted Zimki environment to another hosted Zimki environment was relatively trivial and was demonstrated several times in '06/'07.
 You could even move high load functions from one system to another.